TestProf II: Factory therapy for your Ruby tests

 [TEST PROF INFO] FactoryFlame report generated: tmp/test_prof/factory-flame.html

-Open it in your browser to see something like this:
+Open the FactoryFlame report in your browser to see something like this:

 An interactive FactoryFlame report